 - Smaller boneless, skinless chicken breasts weigh about 6 ounces each, medium chicken breasts weigh 8-10 ounces, and larger breasts can be 12 ounces or more.
 If your chicken is smaller, make sure to check it early.

 - Place the chicken in the slow cooker.
-Pour the sauce on top, and cook.
+Pour the sauce on top.
+Slow cook chicken breasts on high for 1 1/2 to 2 hours or low for 4 to 5 hours.

-- Remove the chicken to a plate, stir in a little cornstarch into the slow cooker with the sauce, re-cover, and continue cooking to thicken the sauce.
+- Remove the chicken to a plate, then stir the slurry into the crockpot and thicken the sauce.

-- While the sauce thickens, shred the chicken.
-Stir the chicken back into the slow cooker.
+- Shred the chicken and back into the slow cooker.
 Add some green onion to make it pretty.
+Serve as desired.
+ENJOY!

 - For crockpot BBQ chicken thighs, follow the recipe just as written but adjust the slow cooking times.